FlorianSauer/ImageSaver/README.md

 ImageSaver was developed to upload any Files (Music, Documents, Movies, Images, ...) to services like Flickr or Google Photos, which provide 1TB (Flickr) or unlimited (Google Photos) Storage Space.

-WARNING: This currently is a personal hobby project, so its neither 'finished' nor 'bug-free' or 'stable'.
-But it currently works without any major flaws.
+WARNING: This Project is currently a personal hobby project, so its neither 'finished' nor 'bug-free' or 'stable', But it currently works without any major flaws.
 If you want to contribute just let me know :)

 ### When is a Service a supported Service?